coostdocs/codoc/content/en/co/log.md

 #define ELOG_EVERY_N(n) _LOG_EVERY_N(n, ELOG)
 ```

-- The above macro prints the log once every n entries, internally counted by [atomic operation](../atomic/), which is **thread safe**.
+- The above macros print the log once every n entries.
-- The parameter n must be an integer greater than 0, and generally should not exceed the maximum value of the int type.
+- The parameter n must be an integer greater than 0.
-- When the parameter n is a power of 2, the log will be printed exactly once every n entries, otherwise there may be very few cases when it is not printed once every n entries.
 - The first log will always be printed.
 - The program will terminate as soon as the fatal log is printed, so FLOG_EVERY_N is not provided.